SalomePlatform/adao/doc/en/reference.rst

     "ObservationOperator"*

   Bounds
-    This key allows to define upper and lower bounds for every control variable being optimized.
+    This key allows to define upper and lower bounds for every state variable being optimized.
 Bounds can be given by a list of list of pairs of lower/upper bounds for each variable, with extreme values every time there is no bound.
 The bounds can always be specified, but they are taken into